Neema-2016/Merime-Events-run/README.md

 # Merime-Events-run
-A Landing page for the Merime Events-run system
+A responsive Landing page for the Merime Events-run system created with **Bootstrap 5** , HTML5 and basic CSS.